salvato/QtGames/README.md

 `sudo apt install libbullet-dev`

 Now that you have all the needed libraries and support files on your computer you can start enjoying your new IDE.

-If you look at the folder of your first program (the one we have made to check the Qt installation) you will find a file with the extension .pro.
-It acts like a Makefile indicating qtcreator which tools, include folder, library folder and library files to use for building your application.
+If you look at the folder of your first program (the one we have made to check the *Qt* installation) you will find a file with the extension `.pro`.

+It acts like a *Makefile* indicating *Qt Creator* which *tools*, *\#include folder*, *library folder* and *library files* to use for building your application.

 All the magics stay there.

-The simplest way to proceed is to start with a skeleton of a .pro you may copy and personalize Here is such a skeleton (copy and paste in a file with the .pro extension):
+The simplest way to proceed is to start with a skeleton of a `.pro` you may copy and personalize.

+Here is such a skeleton (*copy* and *paste* in a file with the `.pro` extension):

-# This is just a comment !
-(All character following the # are comments)
-TEMPLATE = app
+`\# This is just a comment !
+(All character following the \# are comments) TEMPLATE = app
 CONFIG += console c++14
 CONFIG -= app_bundle
 CONFIG -= qt
-# Here we define the paths the compiler look for the include files
+\# Here we define the paths the compiler look for the include files
-# You have to change the paths accordingly to your system configuration !
+\# You have to change the paths accordingly to your system configuration !
 INCLUDEPATH += ./Headers
 INCLUDEPATH += ../external/glfw-3.1.2/include/
 INCLUDEPATH += ../external/glm-0.9.9.3/
 INCLUDEPATH += ../external/glew-1.13.0/include
 INCLUDEPATH += ../external/stb/
 INCLUDEPATH += /usr/include/bullet
-# Here are specified the paths the linker look for the library files.
+\# Here are specified the paths the linker look for the library files.
-# You have to change the paths accordingly to your system configuration !
+\# You have to change the paths accordingly to your system configuration !
 LIBS += -L/usr/lib
 LIBS += -L../build/external
 LIBS += -L../build/external/glfw-3.1.2/src
-# Here are listed the required libraries (as usual the lib prefix is omitted)
+\# Here are listed the required libraries (as usual the lib prefix is omitted)
-# As an example the first row point to the libglfw3.a
-LIBS += -lglfw3            # libglfw3.a
+\# As an example the first row point to the libglfw3.a LIBS += -lglfw3            # libglfw3.a
 LIBS += -lX11              # libX11.so
 LIBS += -lGLEW_1130        # libGLEW_1130.a